pdstevenson/pdstevenson.github.io/_publications/publications.md

 Any papers listed as *in preparation* are a reminder to me of projects I am working on, more than any promise of a paper that I'll actually finish writing

+**161.** "*From Classical to Quantum Machine Learning: Bridging Approaches in Fission Barrier*", Serkan Akkoyun, Cafer Mert Yeşilkanat, and Paul Stevenson, *in preparation*

 **160.** "*Quantum simulation of nuclear shell model: bridging theory and hardware limitations*", Chandan Sarma and Paul Stevenson, *in preparation*

 **159.** "*UK Nuclear Data Meeting in Glasgow: A report*", Bjorn Seitz, David Ireland, and Paul Stevenson, *in preparation for Nuclear Physics News International*